salzpate/sprint-capa-calc/README.md

 ### Jira Extension

 The Jira extension can be activated via scc.properties.
 This will expand the Add input field.
 If a Jira ID is recognized after an input (only one word with -), the data record is loaded via the Jira API and the name and person Days are filled.
 Using the prefix jql: a JQL query can also serve as a basis.
 If no value is set for the person days, these will not be filled automatically.
+The open sprints of a configured project are displayed in a dialog and after selecting a sprint, the open issues are loaded and placed in the table.
+The Jira Issue can be opened in the browser via the context menu.

 *scc.properties*: